 The site has been divided into three operable units (OUs) based on media.
 The site is being addressed in four stages: immediate actions and three long-term remedial phases focusing on cleanup of the groundwater (OU 1), soils (OU 2), and sediment (OU 3).

 EPA improved site security and disposed of chemicals and sludges remaining at the site.
 EPA completed demolition of all site treatment vessels, structures and above-ground tanks and piping in 1994.
 In 1996-1997, EPA installed a 437-foot sheet piling wall along the shoreline of Old Mormon Slough to control seepages from the former oily waste ponds, excavated approximately 12,000 cubic yards of oily waste and backfilled the area with clean fill.
 The excavated material is contained on-site in a lined repository in the central portion of the site.
 A cap was installed in the central site to prevent infiltration and to control dust migration.

 Sediment (OU 3): EPA began a two-phase study of sediment in Old Mormon Slough, New Mormon Slough and the Stockton Deepwater Channel in 1993.
 EPA selected a final cleanup remedy for sediment (in-place capping) in March 1999.
 EPA completed Phase I of the sediment remedy (bank stabilization) in 2003 and completed Phase II (placement of a sand cap over the contaminated sediment) in 2006.
 Periodic monitoring will evaluate the effectiveness of the sediment cap.
-EPA is currently conducting a five-year review of the sediment remedy.
-The five-year report is scheduled to be completed in September 2008.

 Ecological Risk Assessment: EPA conducted a study of fish and benthic organisms to determine ecological impacts related to the McCormick & Baxter site.
 This investigation has provided information used in selecting a final remedy for sediment cleanup.